craftcms/docs/docs/4.x/config/README.md

 ### Custom Settings

-Settings defined in a `config/custom.php` file don't map to or affect any built-in Craft features, but can useful to centralize data, flags, or secrets that otherwise don't have a place to live.
+Settings defined in a `config/custom.php` file don’t map to or affect any built-in Craft features, but can useful to centralize data, flags, or secrets that otherwise don’t have a place to live.

 ```php
 return [